dorythecat/TransforMate/docs/commands/transformation/export_tf.md

 The current specification, here described, is TSFv1.0, used since v1.5.0.
-The documentation for v0 will not be released, but every version since v1 will be kept as archive for future reference, with the expected behavior when importing said versions of TSF data.
+The documentation for v0 will not be released, but every version since v1 will be kept as an archive for future reference, with the expected behavior when importing said versions of TSF data.

 ### v1.0 specification